Neurosystic/gomoku-web-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 <ol>
-  <li>Begin by launching the ServerConsole application to start hosting the game server</li>
+  <li>Begin by launching the ServerConsole application stored in the Server folder to start hosting the game server</li>
-  <li>Run the project-database.db in SQLite Database and load the SQL script from the project, to the .db file</li>
+  <li>Run two or more html game file in your chosen browser</li>
   <li>In your IDE terminal run the following command: </li>

   ```sh